What is an Acquisition?

 A company usually has its own distinct culture that has been developing since its inception.
 Acquiring a company that has a culture that conflicts with yours can be problematic.
 Employees and managers from both companies, as well as their activities, may not integrate as well as anticipated.
 Employees may also dislike the move, which may breed antagonism and anxiety.

 Acquisitions may lead to employees duplicating each other’s duties.
 When two similar businesses combine, there may be cases where two departments or people do the same activity.
 This can cause excessive costs on wages.
-These transactions will therefore often lead to reorganization and job cuts to maximize efficiencies in human resources and other processes.
-This can reduce employee morale and lead to low productivity.
+M&A transactions, therefore, often lead to reorganization and job cuts to maximize efficiencies.
+However, job cuts can reduce employee morale and lead to low productivity.

 3. Conflicting objectives

-The two companies involved in the acquisition may have distinct objectives since they have been operating individually until the transaciton.
+The two companies involved in the acquisition may have distinct objectives since they have been operating individually before.
 For instance, the original company may want to expand into new markets, but the acquired company may be looking to cut costs.
 This can bring resistance within the acquisition that can undermine efforts being made.

 4. Poorly matched businesses